benjaminmue/Docker_Unraid_HianimeDownloader/README.md

 + The next two prompts ask which episodes you want to download.
 You first provide the first episode, then the last episode you would like to download (both values are inclusive)
 + The final prompt asks what season in the series this content is as an integer.
++ __Note__ if a redirect ad to a second tab is created, close the second tab manually and refresh the original site to continue download.
+(This will hopefully be patched eventually)

 ## Options